Public Art Programme Anstey Way

 Background Anstey Way

-Anstey Way will see the development of 56 dwellings within 11 apartment buildings comprising one; two and three bedroom apartments.
-Of the 56 dwellings, 12 apartments are designated for over 55’s accommodation to replace those currently located on the site.
+Anstey Way consists of 56 homes within 11 apartment buildings comprising one; two and three bedroom apartments.
+Of the 56 homes, 12 apartments are designated for over 55’s accommodation to replace those currently located on the site.